zoldello/ChicagoVegSiteWithAureliaJS/README.md

 1. To unbundle, run this command: **jspm unbundle**

-This will unbundle and unminify the numerous files.
-It is good for development but not for deployment
+<i>This will unbundle and unminify the numerous files.
+It is good for development but not for deployment</i>

 ##Bundling and Deployment